worldline/angular-security-training/docs/csp/csp-overview.md

 - `frame-ancestors` : Defines locations from which another web page can be loaded using a frame, iframe, object, embed, or applet element.

-- `form-action` : Specifies URLs that can be used as part of an action in a <form> tag, meaning the browser restricts where form results can be sent.
-The form action does not revert to default-src, so this is a mandatory property if you are using form elements on your site.
+- `form-action` : Specifies URLs that can be used as part of an action in a `<form>` tag, meaning the browser restricts where form results can be sent.
+The form action does not revert to `default-src`, so this is a mandatory property if you are using form elements on your site.

 - `plugin-types` : Identifies the set of plugins that can be invoked via objects, embeds, or applets, defined using MIME types.